OnisOris/flight_reader/README.md

    The service exposes interactive docs at <http://127.0.0.1:8001/docs>.

+   If you need to protect the API, set one or more Bearer tokens via `AUTH_TOKENS` (comma-separated).
+All routes except the health check will then require `Authorization: Bearer <token>`.

 ## Database with Docker Compose

 A PostGIS-enabled PostgreSQL instance and helper utilities live under `deployment/`.